 Identity, rather than the use of a specific device or presence in a specific location, is now the crucial point for protecting data, especially for remote access to data.
 An authorized user can log in to their work accounts on any device, but they must establish their identity first.
 Identity verification is therefore essential, as is managing each user's level of access once they do establish their identity.

 Even without a traditional network perimeter, it is possible to tightly restrict access to data in order to keep it secure.
-Cloudflare Access helps organizations manage user access without relying on a VPN — instead, internal data and resources are protected by the global Cloudflare network.
+Cloudflare Zero Trust helps organizations manage user access without relying on a VPN — instead, internal data and resources are protected by the global Cloudflare network.
 Cloudflare Magic WAN enables enterprises to configure a wide area network (WAN) that automatically includes security features.

 Learning Center Navigation